Chamber (2–5 players)

 Paul Klee created a text-painting using these words a hundred years ago, the year he was conscripted into, though never fought for, the German army.
 I saw this painting just days after the UK voted to leave the European Union.
 I was touched by it’s simple, fragile vulnerability made at a deeply fractured time.

-Performances: Ensemble Adapter hcmf//, Huddersfield UK, 2016 (premiere)
+- Ensemble Adapter: hcmf//, Huddersfield UK, 2016 (premiere) and Ultraschall Festival Berlin, 2019

-Psappha Manchester, UK 2019
+- Psappha, Manchester, 2019

 String Quartet no. 2